Friday, November 22, 2024

 "September" by Earth, Wind & Fire

-Earth, Wind & Fire were riding a major career high in 1978.
+Earth, Wind & Fire were enjoying a major career high in 1978.
 That year, they were still basking in the monumental success of their widely acclaimed triple-platinum album All ‘N All (released in late ‘77); they burned up the charts with an amazing cover of the Beatles' classic “Got To Get You Into My Life”; they thrilled audiences on their 1978 All ‘N All Tour; and topped off the year with “September,” one of their most enduring and celebrated hits.

 Released on November 18, 1978, “September” is probably Earth, Wind & Fire’s most popular song.
 Even people largely unfamiliar with the band’s work have heard it.
 Forty-six years after its release, the song still gets tons of play–it’s blasted at weddings, school reunions, sporting events, parties, family cookouts, fairs, political conventions, etc. The song is an exhilarating mix of R&B, dance, jazz, and funk.
 The hook-laden track has an uplifting, feel-good vibe that resonates with people of all ages.
 It begins gently with light guitar, keyboards, and percussion, and then a powerful horn volley blasts the song into high gear.
 Maurice White delivers a rich, soulful vocal performance, while his brother Verdine bolsters the groove with his superb bass work.
 Philip Bailey’s shimmering falsetto lights up the song’s irresistible chorus; and the track also features some great percussion and an incredible horn arrangement.